 Costa Adeje Tenerife Review

-Costa Adeje is an ideal resort for couples, families and beach lovers and has everything that anyone would want for a beach holiday.
-It is a purpose built attractive and clean resort with a blue flag beach, and bars and restaurants lining the traffic free beach promenade.
+Costa Adeje is a very good resort for couples, families and beach lovers and has everything that anyone would want for a beach holiday.
+It is a purpose built attractive and clean resort with excellent blue flag beaches, with bars and restaurants lining the traffic free beach promenade.

 Costa Adeje carries on from Playa de las Americas, but there is definitely different feel about this resort, and is now considered a resort in its own right.
 It is more laid back and is geared towards families and couples.

-Costa Adeje has more 4 and 5 star hotels than neighbouring Playa de las Americas, and accordingly is one of the top resorts in the Canary Islands for families.
+Costa Adeje has more 4 and 5 star hotels than neighbouring Playa de las Americas, and accordingly is one of the best resorts in Tenerife for families.
 The accommodation is mostly new, and will cost you a little more than Las Americas and Los Cristianos.

 Costa Adeje is a resort that incorporates Puerto Colón, Playa Fañabe, Torviscas, San Eugenio and Playa del Duque, often referred to as ‘upmarket’ as several 5* luxury hotels have been built in recent years.
 The resort has modern shopping centres, stylish bars, superb restaurants, and a championship golf course with clubhouse built in a Colónial style.